zhichul/regression-gradient-estimator/README.md

 CD into `path-to-repo` and do `pip install -e .` which will install the package `regrad` in place.

 # 2. Why does it work?
-In short, it turns out that the answer to random design linear regression from Gaussian parameter perturbations `X` around a point `Theta` to its loss `f(X)` of the same Gaussian perturbed parameters gives you the gradient of the expected loss `E[f(X)]`.
+In short, it turns out that the answer to random design linear regression from Gaussian parameter perturbations `X` around a point `Theta` to its loss `f(X)` gives you the gradient of the expected loss `E[f(X)]` under the same perturbation.

 [Derivations are Here](https://www.overleaf.com/5496831956djbqzwtrccgb)